beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/lxai-eccv1.png)

-Also, two other students from the grouo were awarded: Pedro Chaavarrias Solan got to be the most visited poster in the workshop and Daniel Flores Araiza to be the most voted (or the best poster selected by the audience), first experiment of this kind in our workshop!
+Also, two other students from the group were awarded: Pedro Chaavarrias Solan got to be the most visited poster in the workshop and Daniel Flores Araiza to be the most voted (or the best poster selected by the audience), first experiment of this kind in our workshop!

 >> ![ ](/lxai-eccv2.png)

 **October 12th, 2022:** Good News!
-Five members of our group have extended asbtracts accepted at the LatinX in AI research workshop at the European Conference on Computer Vision (ECCV) Congrats Francisco Lopez-Tiro, Daniel Flores-Araiza, Pedro Chavarrias Solano, Daniela Herrera and Mansoor Ali Teevno!
+Five members of our group have extended abstracts accepted at the LatinX in AI research workshop at the European Conference on Computer Vision (ECCV) Congrats Francisco Lopez-Tiro, Daniel Flores-Araiza, Pedro Chavarrias Solano, Daniela Herrera and Mansoor Ali Teevno!
 LXAI at ECCV will be happening virtually in 15 days, see you there!

 >> ![ ](/ECCV.png)

 **October 10th, 2022:** Good News!
-I am editing a special issue with my colleagues Dr. Sharbi Ali (Univ. of Leeds) and Dr. Christiab Daul (CRAN).
+I am editing a special issue with my colleagues Dr. Sharib Ali (Univ. of Leeds) and Dr. Christiab Daul (CRAN).
 Seails can be found [here](https://www.mdpi.com/journal/sensors/special_issues/S789EPO7C9), and a description follows:

 Medical image processing methods nowadays tend to be systematically and completely based on deep learning methods.
 However, the latter are not always explainable andtheir superiority over deterministic (classical) methods is not always obvious, notably for hollow organ cartography (mapping) or lesion classification.